 In connection with the Red Chris Properties sale, the Corporation's CEO and Chair of the Board were each awarded cash bonuses of up to \$36,000, for an aggregate total of up to \$72,000.
 The first tranche of \$12,000 was paid in November 2022.
 The remaining \$60,000 will be paid in five equal instalments, ending 30 months from the Closing Date.
 The remaining bonus payments are conditional on collection of the Skeena receivables and will be recorded upon collection.
+As a result of the Corporation receiving the cash and Skeena shares in April 2023, in May 2023, the Corporation made the aggregate second tranche bonus payment of \$12,000 to the CEO and Chair of the Board.

-The Eldorado property is subject to a 2% net smelter return ("NSR") royalty, half of which is owned by Cazador.
-Each tranche of Skeena shares issued under this transaction will be subject to a hold period expiring four months and one day from the date of issuance.
+The Eldorado property is subject to a 2% net smelter return ("NSR") royalty, half of which is owned by Cazador Resources Ltd. ("Cazador"), a private company controlled by the Corporation's CEO Adam Travis.